open-contracting/standard-development-handbook/docs/extensions.md

 ## Creating extensions

-To create a new extension, you should use the [standard extension template](https://github.com/open-contracting/standard_extension_template), which following the core OCDS schema includes the following files:
+To create a new extension, it is recommended to use the [standard extension template](https://github.com/open-contracting/standard_extension_template).

-* release-schema.json
-* release-package-schema.json
-* record-package-schema.json

-Extensions must include at least one schema file.
-In most cases, the extension will have a _release-schema.json_ with the minimal changes required to patch the schema, although there may be more marginal user cases requiring metadata patches for _release-package-schema.json_ and/or _record-package-schema.json_.
-Empty schema files should not be included in the extension.

 Under the hood, OCDS extensions use JSON merge patch to apply changes to the target schema.
 To know more, see [JSON merge patch documentation](https://tools.ietf.org/html/rfc7396).